shadowisf/ApolloHospital/README.md

 # APOLLO HOSPITAL

 ![ImageApolloHospital1](https://github.com/shadowisf/ApolloHospital/assets/97739695/dc955834-1f30-47e6-bd72-a169a6c173f9)

 &emsp;

 ## DEMO

-You can view the app for testing here: https://apollohospital.pythonanywhere.com
+You can view the app for testing here: https://apollohospital.pythonanywhere.com.
-NOTE: you have to sign-up first and then login to test the app.

 &emsp;

 ## DEPENDENCIES

 1. XAMPP (local database testing)
-2. mySQL (production deployment)
-3. Python
+2. Python
-4. Python libraries mentioned in `requirements.txt`
+3. Python libraries mentioned in `requirements.txt`

 &emsp;

 ## SETUP

-1. Clone and open this repository in VSCODE
+1. Clone and open this repository in VSCODE.
+2. Optional: Create a Python virtual environment.
-2. Install Python libraries by entering `pip install -r requirements.txt` in VSCODE terminal
+3. Run `pip install -r requirements.txt`.
-1. Install XAMPP and turn on SQL Server
+4. Open XAMPP and turn on SQL Server
-2. Go to localhost in web browser > phpMyAdmin > SQL console tab
+5. Go to localhost in web browser > phpMyAdmin > SQL console tab.
-3. Copy and paste the SQL query provided in `DATABASE.txt` or at the last section of this README
+6. Copy and paste the SQL query provided in `DATABASE.txt` or at the last section of this README.
-4. Run `main.py`
-5. Register and login.
-Note that doctor records will be populated from the get-go
+7. Run `python main.py`.

 &emsp;

 ## SQL

 ```
 CREATE DATABASE apollo_hms;